Boston College plays UMass after Todd’s 21-point game - WTOP News

 Boston; Wednesday, 11 a.m.
 EST

-BOTTOM LINE: Boston College takes on UMass after T’Yana Todd scored 21 points in Boston College’s 72-57 victory against the Virginia Cavaliers.
+BOTTOM LINE: Boston College hosts UMass after T’Yana Todd scored 21 points in Boston College’s 72-57 victory against the Virginia Cavaliers.

-The Eagles have gone 5-0 at home.
-Boston College averages 74.3 points and has outscored opponents by 12.9 points per game.
+The Eagles are 5-0 in home games.
+Boston College scores 74.3 points while outscoring opponents by 12.9 points per game.

-Boston College averages 74.3 points, 15.9 more per game than the 58.4 UMass allows.
-UMass has shot at a 40.2% clip from the field this season, 1.3 percentage points below the 41.5% shooting opponents of Boston College have averaged.
+Boston College scores 74.3 points, 15.9 more per game than the 58.4 UMass gives up.
+UMass has shot at a 40.2% rate from the field this season, 1.3 percentage points fewer than the 41.5% shooting opponents of Boston College have averaged.

 TOP PERFORMERS: Dontavia Waggoner is averaging 13.1 points and 2.6 steals for the Eagles.